Fix AirPods Disconnecting: 16 Proven Ways

 5. Deactivate Automatic Switching

-From iOS 14, AirPods can automatically switch the audio source between Apple devices registered under the same iCloud account.
+AirPods can automatically switch the audio source between Apple devices that use the same Apple Account.

 Steps On iPhone/iPad: